leonardoalt/ethereum_formal_verification_overview/README.md

 https://ntu-srslab.github.io/smart-contract-publications/ and type `2020` into the search box.
 For that reason I am not listing anymore papers describing techniques for which I could not find the actual tool.

+#### Learning

+* [Formal Methods for DeFi Developers](https://github.com/WilfredTA/formal-methods-curriculum/): a course sequence for training developers in the use & development of formal methods and formal tools.

 #### Specification

 * [Act](https://github.com/ethereum/act): Act allows specification of storage updates, pre/post conditions and contract invariants.
 Its tool suite also has proof backends able to prove many properties via Coq, SMT solvers, or hevm.